epfl-ada/ada-2022-project-superplainteamname2022/README.md

 ### 3 Qualitatively and quantitatively evaluate the average revenue in each topic & keyword group of movies.

 1. Qualitative results are visualized using bar plots.
-(Preliminary results can be seen in the notebook!)
 2. Quantitative results can be obtained via hypothesis testing or comparison between CI.
 3. Quantitative results visualization with heatmap.